Mandi, Himachal Pradesh: Sports

-Mandi is home to Bandy Federation of India which is a member of the IOC recognized Federation of International Bandy.
+Mandi is home to Bandy Federation of India which is a member of the IOC recognised Federation of International Bandy.
 Bandy Federation of India is Headquartered in Mandi.
 India has a bandy team.
 Bandy Federation of India takes care of Bandy in India.
 India is one of 7 countries in Asia and in total 29 to be a member of Federation of International Bandy.

-Cricket and football are one of the most popular sports played in the city.
+Cricket and football are one of the most popular sports played in the town.
 Shaheed Krishan Chand Memorial Stadium in Mandi helds List A cricket matches.
 It is also known as Paddal ground.
 It has also held All India Ranji Matches.
 Badminton courts are made in Town Hall as well as in Paddal.
 Open Swimming pool is also situated near Bhiuli.
-There are many Snooker Pools and Table Tennis halls in city at different places.
+There are many Snooker Pools and Table Tennis halls in town at different places.
 Rishi Dhawan is a cricketer from Mandi who plays for Kings XI Punjab in Indian Premier League.

 Adventure tourism in Mandi has gained importance in the recent years due to its thick forest cover, picturesque hills and the splashing waters of the river Beas.
 Mandi offers an ideal location for all kinds of adventure sports.
-One such place for adventure Tourism in Mandi is Sundernagar, a small place at the edge of the valley.
+One such place for adventure Tourism in Mandi is Sunder Nagar, a small place at the edge of the valley.
 It is located at a height of over one thousand metres and has some of the tallest trees found in the state.
 The climate is colder and the tree cover makes this an ideal spot for adventure lovers to go on a nature trail.
 Many species of birds are seen and the walk through the trees is an amazing adventure, since walking through the dense forest and rappelling down the rocky cliff is very challenging.

 Janjehli, located about two hours journey from Mandi, offers treks up to 3000 metres.
 As the entire road is not motorable, the last part of the journey has to be covered on foot through a thick forest.
 Another trek from Janjheli takes you through these forests to the temple of the Shikari Devi.
 This temple devoted to the goddess is said to have been built at the time of the Pandavas and is roofless.

-The Himalayan Trout House is about five hours from Mandi, at the Tirthan valley.
-There is good trout fishing option in the river bed here.
-Here, brown trout is one of the most demanded fish species.
-In Mandi, a farmer gets around Rs.
-200 a kg for catching Brown Trout.
 The hydroelectric power station at Jogindernagar can be accessed via a trolley up the rocky cliff to a height of about 2500 metres.
 The trolley then drops down to the other side to Barot, where the reservoir is located.